bravesoftdz/intelligentAquarium/README.md

 <br>wysw7sec.c - code for 7 segment display, used for showing timer
 <br>silniki.c - two stepper motors, first is moving fish feeder above the aquarium and the second is spreading fish food into water
 <br>wyswlcd.c - showing names of aquarium parts on the screen and also position of fish feeder above the aquarium
+<br><br>PCB created by dr. inż Krzysztof Murawski form Warsaw Military University of Technology